Cowaramup, Western Australia: Description

 Cowaramup is roughly central to the Margaret River wine region.
 It is the closest townsite to a number of wineries and other speciality producers, including Vasse Felix, Howard Park and Madfish Winery, the Margaret River Chocolate Factory, and The Margaret River Dairy Company.
 The town is close to Cowaramup Bay, a popular swimming and surfing beach.
 As such a large number of tourists to the region pass through and visit the town, playing an important role in the local economy.

 The town centre consists of a local store providing basic produce, a post office, a bakery, a fruit and vegetable shop, a real estate agent and farm agency, a service station/workshop, a liquor store, a social club, parkland and various speciality stores selling everything from gourmet produce, candies and arts and crafts to computing goods.
 Accommodation in or near the town consists of the Taunton Farm Caravan Park, a bed and breakfast and various chalets and cottages in the area.
 There is one restaurant and two cafés in the town, as well as numerous others on nearby winery properties.
 The town has one primary and pre-primary school, a town oval and tennis club, BMX track and a bowling green.
 The nearest high school and university campuses are in Margaret River.
 Police and fire services are based in Margaret River and Busselton.

 Most residents live in the townsite and surrounding rural properties, including one remaining dairy farm.
 The local government administration is the Shire of Augusta-Margaret River, and the local newspapers are the Augusta Margaret River Times and the Augusta Margaret River Mail.
-The town is built on the traditional lands of the local Aboriginal people, the Wardandi.